You are here

 Conflict Series – Policy Briefs

-The Conflict Series examines contemporary conflict situations and conflict-related thematic issues with the aim of contributing to enhanced conflict analysis that serves policy planning and policymaking.
+The Conflict Series examines contemporary conflict situations and conflict-related thematic issues to contribute to enhanced conflict analysis that serves policy planning and policymaking.
 Several analyses of African conflict situations have been published under the series.

 Imagine Africa Series – Policy Briefs